jochen777/jWebForm/doc/concept.md

 See types.md for complete list of build-in types.
 [See complete list of build-in types.](types.md)

-The build in types define all basic input-elements and some additional ones.
+The build in types define all basic input-fields and some additional ones.

 You can define your own types.
 You can even define groups of types for more complex situations.